SamuelTogepi/a999x/readme.md

 8) User is prompted to sign in to Wi-Fi and then go to http://jbme.ddw.nu to enable the Jailbreak.

 9) Jailbreak triggers the previously in-active launch daemon.
 Launch daemon extracts all activation tarball files that were put on / into the proper /var places.
-It then modifies a plist file for activation needed for 9.2.1-9.3.3.
+It then modifies a plist file for activation needed for iOS 9.3.x.
 After that it deletes itself and all other temp files.
 Setup.app is then re-enabled, and the iPhone is rebooted into Recovery mode.

 10) iPhone is booted into iOS 9.2-9.3.3.
 Activation status is checked and if successful a special boot script is created dynamically in the same directory as the a999 command which can be used to boot the device from Recovery Mode in the future.